courses-ionio/hci/projects/2018037/readme.md

 - ΑΣΚΗΣΗ_1

-   - Set-up the main dependencies and demonstrate your base system.
+   - Change your command prompt with your student ID, list your dot files, display your shell configuration file and display
+     system information (hardware+software).

    - [Link_1](https://asciinema.org/a/IUJCTUkExAfhnfDAdxlRebBBX)

 - ΑΣΚΗΣΗ_2

-   - Get familiar with basic commands, reading documentation and editing files.
+   - Browse and view files on your system.

    - [Link_2](https://asciinema.org/a/q3pQTFBZxIl3nTBFFkKUo3bDU)